Gun Rights for Medical Cannabis Patients in Pennsylvania

 In every other place, including malls and dispensaries, firearms are legal to carry.

-Pennsylvania allows open carry of firearms, except for the city of Philadelphia.
-This indicates that once you purchase a gun, you are free to carry it openly.
-However, a concealed carry license is necessary to carry a concealed firearm in Pennsylvania.
 These can be acquired from the sheriff of each county and in Philadelphia from the Police Department.
 A background check, application, payment of a fee, and a photo are all necessary when applying for a concealed carry permit.
-There are no criteria for proficiency, safety training requirements, or firearms safety courses necessary.

 Can You Consume CBD and Own a Gun in Pennsylvania?